jpuritz/dDocent/README.md

-#dDocent version 2.0 has arrived with major updates to the assembly alogrithms!
+#dDocent version 2.0 has arrived with major updates:

-The pipeline now employs a two-step cutoff for data to be included in assembly and has vastly improved assembly accuracy.
+1. The pipeline now employs a two-step cutoff for data to be included in assembly.
+2. Assembly accuracy has been improved by replacing the sparse seed clustering of rainbow with alignment based clustering in CD-hit
+3.  dDocent can now natively handle single end data and paired end data with substantial overlap between paired reads.
+4. Parallelization of variant calling has been improved and is now faster with smaller memory loads.

 dDocent
 =======